oscar10408/FaceBook-Database/README.md

 | tag_y            | NUMBER      | yes      |

 ## Friends Trigger
-Triggers are used in SQL to execute code automatically when specific events occur, such as inserting or updating data in a table.
-For this project, you'll use a trigger to enforce the uniqueness constraint on the FRIENDS table by ensuring that any pair of friend IDs is sorted.
+Triggers are used in SQL to automatically execute code when certain events occur, such as inserting or updating data in a table.
+For this project, I will use a trigger to enforce the uniqueness constraint on the FRIENDS table.
+Specifically, the trigger will ensure that any pair of friend IDs is sorted, maintaining consistency and preventing duplicate entries.
+This way, regardless of the order in which the friend IDs are inserted, the trigger will sort them to preserve uniqueness in the relationship.
 This prevents duplicate entries like **(1, 9)** and **(9, 1)**.
-The DDL to create this trigger should be included in your createTables.sql script.
+The DDL to create this trigger should be included in createTables.sql script.
 Here’s the full syntax for the trigger:
 ```sql
 CREATE TRIGGER Order_Friend_Pairs
     BEFORE INSERT ON Friends